plockc/pi-infra/README-gateway.md

 ```

+## Raspi Specific Boot

-## Firmware
+#### Firmware and Kernel

-also in there is a kernel that can work for netboot as it has statically compiled device drivers
+Also in the downloaded firmware there is a kernel that can work for netboot as it has statically compiled device drivers

 ```bash
 pushd "$PIROOT"